RoeeJ/lorehub/docs/MCP_QUICK_START.md

 ### For Development
 ```
 "What database did we choose and why?"
-"Are there any constraints about adding new services?"
+"Are there any constraints about adding new provinces?"
-"What have we learned about performance issues?"
+"What lessons have we learned about performance issues?"
-"Search for all authentication-related decisions"
+"Search for all authentication-related decrees"
 ```

 ### For Code Review
 ```
-"Check if this approach aligns with our architecture decisions"
+"Check if this approach aligns with our architecture decrees"
 "Find any constraints related to this feature"
-"What past learnings apply to this change?"
+"What past lessons apply to this change?"
 ```

 ### For Planning
 ```
-"What are all the decisions for the API service?"
+"What are all the decrees for the API province?"
-"List all TODOs for this project"
+"List all quests for this realm"
 "What assumptions have we made about scaling?"
 ```